Terminalia arenicola

-Terminalia arenicola, commonly known as beach almond or brown damson, is a tree in the family Combretaceae which is endemic to Queensland in Australia.
+Terminalia arenicola, commonly known as beach almond or brown damson, is a tree in the family Combretaceae which is endemic to Queensland, Australia.

 Description

-Terminalia arenicola is a small to medium-sized tree growing up to around 10 m high, the trunk is grey and tessellated, branches are often sympodial.
+Terminalia arenicola is a small to medium-sized tree growing to around 10 m high, the trunk is grey and tessellated, branches are often sympodial.

 The leaves are obovate, discolorous, spirally arranged and clustered towards the ends of the branches.
 They may be up to 22 cm long and 14 cm wide.
 Domatia are usually present, as well as glands on the leaf underside near the junction with the petiole.

 The inflorescence is an axillary spike or raceme, which carries numerous pentamerous white or cream flowers measuring about 7 mm diameter.
 The flowers near the base of the spike are bisexual whilst those near the apex are male.

 The fruit is a drupe, at maturity measuring up to 40 mm long, 25 mm wide and 18 mm high, with a short "beak" at the distal end.
 They are initially glaucous blue/green, becoming dark purple or red at maturity.

-This species is very similar to Terminalia catappa, but is generally smaller in almost all respects.
+This species is very similar to Terminalia catappa, but is generally smaller in most respects.